l0g1c-80m8/failure-prediction/README.md

 ### Docker ###
 - Please follow the instructions in [this](https://docs.docker.com/desktop/install/linux-install/) link to setup docker on your system.
 - It is recommended to install only the docker engine.
 You do not need to install docker desktop.
 - You can use the provided `.deb` package for the docker installation.
-Or alternatively, install it using the following commands:
+Or alternatively, install it using the following commands (recommended):
     ```
     # update your package database
     sudo apt-get update